 Selecting a Bug Out Bag

 A BOB can be a simple backpack, which is sturdy enough to hold the contents without tearing the seams.
 My BOB is a Patagonia Bag with a padded compartment for a laptop.
 If I was to buy another one I would look at the Solargopack or BirkSun bags with built-in solar panels for charging your electronics.

 If you really want something seriously sturdy then get a framed bag.
 Check out the supply closet for BOB’s I find promising.

-After you purchase your BOB, DON’T remove the tags.
-Load it up with your supplies, put it on and go for walk or simply wear it around the house for a few hours.
+After you purchase your bag, DON’T remove the tags.
+Load it up with your supplies, put it on, and go for a walk or wear it around the house for a few hours.
 Does it feel sturdy?
 Is it comfortable?
 If not, return it and try another style.
 If it does work for you, take the tags off and you’re done until you need it or replace the contents.

 What goes into you BOB will depend on your personal needs –consider things such as your location and your health.
 I’ve listed some items for your consideration.

 I like to use zippered pouches to hold each type of item, this way if I need a band-aid or something else, I'm not searching through every item to find what I need.
 Stay organized.